philippeitis/cpsc312-project/README.md

 2. A REST API, which allows any IDE or any language to easily provide powerful search functionality over any codebase with minimal effort

 We were already confident that Prolog's search features and easy to extend knowledge base would make it very easy to define functions and search them.
 Implementing this POC demonstrates that our belief is indeed correct.
-We have built the project to be very easy to extend, which makes it easy for us to add new constraint functions, but also makes it easy for users themselves to define and compose their own constraints.
-In addition, since we cleanly separated the user interfaces from the core functionality, it is very easy to modify one or the other - or even create an entirely new interfaces, as with our REST API.
-Accordingly, we have two interfaces - a powerful terminal interface which makes use of our constraint functionality to make commands easily discoverable, and a REST API which allows adding, deleting, and searching functions.
-We believe that our proof of concept goes above and beyond the requirements, and could easily be considered an MVP.
+The core of our POC is built on a very flexible search system, which makes use of composable function and path constraints which we (and potential users) can easily define and extend.
+This search system provides a variety of search methods - depth-first, breadth-first, and best-first, which allows choosing between time/space availability and quality of results.
+On top of this core, we have implemented two interfaces - a powerful terminal interface CLI which is designed to be user-facing, with easily discoverable interactions, and a REST API, which allows IDEs or programming languages to add, define, and search for functions.
+We believe that our proof of concept goes above and beyond the requirements, and could be considered an MVP.

-Being able to implement searches with parameterized constraints gives us confidence that we could extend the search functionality with more powerful constraints, which utilize information derived through natural language processing of the input, (eg. tokenization, sentence similarity techniques).
-Our proof of concept implements breadth, depth, and best-first search methods, which gives users a variety of options for discovering paths of interest.
-However, we do not currently provide a mechanism to assign weights to each of the user provided constraints, which means that the user has to manually order the results if they are not satisfied with equal weighting.
-However, given our experience with making Prolog functions more generic, it should be relatively simple to define a wrapper predicate which increases or decreases the weight of a particular constraint.
+Since our searches already make use of parameterized constraints, we are confident that we could incorportable constraints built on top of natural language processing, using tokenization or sentence similarity techniques to direct searches.
+We do not currently assign weights to any of the constraints used during searches, so best-first search will weigh them equally, but given our experience building "generic" functions in Prolog, we believe this should not be overly complex to implement.

-In addition, definite clause grammars make it very easy to parse function signatures, and given our experience with the initial DCG implementation for parsing Haskell-style function signatures, it should, in principle, be relatively simple to add additional DCGs for syntax from other languages, such as `Python` or `Java`, which would make it easy for IDEs or end-users to use this as their code search engine.
+We have also used definite clause grammars to parse simple function signatures - so far, this has not been overly difficult, and we believe that we could add additional DCGs for syntax from languages such as `Python` or `Java`, which would make it easy for IDEs or end-users to use this as their code search engine.

-During development, we found that Prolog's depth-first search by default is not always the best choice, especially when you want to find the best sequence of functions without having to evaluate all paths.
-The execution of Prolog programs can also be counter-intuitive at first - for example, "N-1" is lazily evaluated, which can be quite surprising when implementing recursive functions, and it is necessary to use frequently use prolog's cut - `!`.
+During development, we found that the execution of Prolog programs can be counter-intuitive at first - for example, "N-1" is lazily evaluated, which can be quite surprising when implementing recursive functions, and it is necessary to use somewhat frequently use prolog's cut - `!`.

 ## Files
 - [func_constraints.pl](prolog/func_constraints.pl), [path_constraints.pl](prolog/path_constraints.pl): These files contain function and path constraints, as well as functionality for defining and composing said constraints.
 Constraints can be used both for rejecting candidate functions and paths, and for scoring them, allowing us to order search results.